-A Kuna Police officer and an Ada County Sheriff’s deputy shot at an armed home-invasion suspect at a residence in the Linder/Amity roads intersection late Wednesday night – about 15 minutes before that home went up in flames.
+A Kuna Police officer and an Ada County Sheriff’s deputy shot at an armed home-invasion suspect at a residence in the Linder/Amity roads intersection late at night on Sept.
+27 – about 15 minutes before that home went up in flames.

 Two residents in the home at the time of the fire have died.
-Another body found inside the burned wreckage is strongly suspected to be the man with the gun who deputies shot at late Wednesday.
-Investigators are waiting for Ada County Coroner’s officials to make a definitive identification of the man – and determine the cause and manner of his death.
+Another body found inside the burned wreckage is strongly suspected to be the man with the gun who deputies shot at.
+Ada County Coroner officials have publicly identified the man as 35-year-old Pavel L. Florea.
+Investigators are waiting for Ada County Coroner’s officials to determine the cause and manner of Florea’s death.

 Kuna Police Officer Sage Hickam and Ada County Sheriff’s deputy Chris Matkin were not injured in the incident.
 Officer Hickam has been with the ACSO for 10 years.
 Deputy Matkin has been with the agency for 4 years.